allenhuffman/PCF8547_LCD2004_Minimal/README.md

 // column (x) and row (y) to the actual offset of these two internal
 // 64-byte lines.
 </pre>

+You should be able to easily modify this code to work on an LCD1602 or other configurations of compatible LCD screens just by changing the LCDSetXY() routine offsets.
+I have LCD1602s so when I get time I will update this code to support them, as well.

 Good luck!
 Drop me a note if you have any questions.